BIDS/repro-case-studies/case-studies/zzhang.md

 ![Diagram](zzhang.pdf){width=100%}\

-We use Latex and Slides to track the merit evaluation: why do we need a new system for astronomy image processing, what makes it a better system, and what lessons we can we learn from this research.
+We use LaTeX and Slides to track the merit evaluation: why do we need a new system for astronomy image processing, what makes it a better system, and what lessons we can we learn from this research.

 We use a private GitHub repository to keep track of solutions for technical barriers such as I/O processing, Spark interaction with C program, Spark system parameter configurations and many others.